Ori-Roza/SportPlayListSite/README.md

 # SportPlayListSite
-Flask app that shows only rhythmic songs for sport using KNN algorithm model.
+Flask app that shows only rhythmic songs for a sport playlist using KNN algorithm model.

 Aubio Library has been used for analyzing Audio files.
 The BPM extractor is not that accurate.
 (That's why I've added data correction option)